LDiazN/ldiazn.github.io/_posts/2023-07-30-torus-cpp-en.md

 2. The code should be as **simple as possible**, using only  functions and basic control structures.
 3. **No additional imports** will be used, beyond some standard C++ libraries for printing, timing, and mathematical calculations.
 4. For educational purposes, our program will be more focused on **readability** than obfuscation, unlike Sloane's program.
-5. Finally, we will implement a rotating donut (torus or toroid) in the terminal!
+5. Finally, we will render a rotating donut (torus or toroid) in the terminal!

 # Drawing in a terminal